AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/about.md

 2. [Ethical Legal and Social Issues](legal_ethical): issues relating to storage and use of sensitive information and how this is viewed from a legal, ethical and social perspective.
 3. [Activities and Agencies](activities_agencies): major human omics projects and organisations involved in the generation, storage and analysis of omics data.
 4. [Repositories](repositories): significant Australian and international repositories of human omics data.

+# Scope and intended audience

+As the name suggests the Field Guide aims to provide a map of the human omics data sharing and analytics landscape.
+It is a complex multi-disciplinary field that covers many different specialities.
+Therefore the purpose of the Field Guide is to provide a broad overview of the key areas and highlight how they are interconnected.
+It is not intended to be exhaustive, and where appropriate, links to external authorative sources are provided.

+We have approached the topic from the perspective of digital infrastructure, however we recognise that technology has important ethical, legal and social implications.
+Therefore, while the main focus is on digital infrastructure and technology, the Field Guide also touches on key non-technical topics where appropriate.

+The intended audience for the Field Guide includes:

+* Newcomers to the field of human omics data sharing and analysis.
+* Researchers and clinicians who want a better understanding of the technology landscape, particularly relating to digitial infrastructure supporting storage, sharing and analytics.
+* Policy makers, funding agencies, and individuals working in healthcare-adjacent fields.
+* Students in disciplines that overlap with human omics or with a general interest in the area.

+# Contributing

 We consider this a work in progress and would welcome your feedback and contributions.
 See the [Contribute](contribute) page for further info on how to contribute to this project.